Our library has two types of Elementary Functions, so far:

 - Quadratic functions

-One of our goals for analysis is to identify zeros of functions.
+We have also discovered one of our goals for analysis is to identify zeros of functions.

 We have seen one approach to identifying zeros of quadratic functions.